dhr412/reconcrab/README.md

 3. Concurrency:

-    * A Semaphore is used to limit the number of concurrent requests.
+    * Semaphore is used to limit the number of concurrent requests.

     * Retry logic with exponential backoff and request timeouts is implemented for robustness.

+    * Halts requests if cpu usage exceeds maximum allowed usage

 4. Output: